Frequently asked questions for clinical trials | Sarcoma UK

 Can I take part in trials abroad?

-It is difficult to access clinical trials abroad.
-Many studies will not take patients from overseas and accessing treatments this way can be very expensive.
+It is sometimes possible, but usually more complicated.
+Clinical trials in other countries may not take patients from overseas and accessing treatments this way can be very expensive.